 Motion: Robert McMullin Second: Stanford Sainsbury

-Motion that the Utah County Planning Commission recommend denial to the Utah County Commission of the proposed Utah County land use ordinance tax amendments to Section 8.44 based on the following findings by staff.
-Review this and come back with a recommendation that covers the concerns of people affected by the proposal.
+Motion that the Utah County Planning Commission recommend denial to the Utah County Commission of the proposed Utah County land use ordinance tax amendments to Section 8.44 And that staff review this and come back with a recommendation that covers the concerns of people affected by the proposal.

 Lorraine Davis added that Rocky Mountain Power should also take into account what it had learned from the process.
 She stated that the company should consider both the public comments and its own role in addressing the concerns raised.
 She emphasized that communication remained a major issue and that when people’s livelihoods were at stake, communication needed to be much better.